Speed at the Cost of Quality: How Cursor AI Increases Short-Term Velocity and Long-Term Complexity in Open-Source Projects: Discussion

-Another highly plausible explanation---albeit not directly testable from our data---is that open-source developers may experience an excitement-frustration-abandonment cycle while they adopt LLM agent assistants.
+Another highly plausible explanation, as indicated in Section~\ref{sec:robustness}, is that open-source developers experience an \emph{excitement-frustration-abandonment cycle} while they adopt Cursor.
 For example, during the initial adoption phase, developers may experience novelty effects and actively experiment on tasks where AI excels (e.g., rapid prototyping), contributing to the immediate velocity spike post-adoption.
 However, as developers encounter scenarios where AI is still limited (e.g., debugging intricate logic, understanding existing codebases, handling edge cases), frustration may accumulate.
-This frustration, combined with the cognitive overhead of verifying and debugging AI-generated suggestions could lead to reduced usage or complete abandonment (recall, not even touching config files guarantees intense usage).
+This frustration, combined with the cognitive overhead of verifying and debugging AI-generated suggestions, could lead to reduced usage or complete abandonment.
 This interpretation aligns with the emerging qualitative research documenting developer challenges with AI-assisted coding~\cite{DBLP:conf/icse/Liang0M24, DBLP:journals/corr/abs-2507-09089, DBLP:journals/corr/abs-2507-08149} and anecdotal evidence from Cursor users~\cite[e.g.,][]{cursor-critique1, cursor-critique2}.